jilavsky/SAXS_IgorCodeDocs/docs/source/Nika/Main.rst

    :width: 380px

-Here are controls for Empty/Dark field/pixel sensitivity (aka flood) Figures.
+Here are controls for Empty/Dark field/pixel sensitivity (aka flood) images.

 Button “Select path to mask, dark & pix sens, files” Selects path to data with the Empty, Dark field etc. I believe the files need to be the same type as data file (I need to check this).